 After all, Spielberg’s iconic 1993 film was all about the danger of trying to harness and commercialise the unpredictable, terrifying side of nature – and once again, the lesson was not learnt and utter chaos ensues.

-Beats By Dre and Mercedes Benz get plenty of airtime too, keeping the kids entertained through prominent headphones and zipping our heroes at breakneck speed through the dino-infested jungle respectively.
+Beats By Dre and Mercedes Benz get plenty of airtime in the 2015 movie, keeping the kids entertained through prominent headphones and zipping our heroes at breakneck speed through the dino-infested jungle respectively.

 Films set in the future can be a difficult sell for specific product placement, since no brand wants their most cutting-edge wares to look outdated in the context of a visionary world.

 Luckily for Audi, the dystopian universe of I, Robot was the perfect arena to take its specially designed concept car for a spin.
-With spheres instead of wheels and reverse butterfly doors, the Audi RSQ got free range of Chicago in 2035, with Will Smith at the wheel – garnering a healthy chunk of screen time in the process.
+With spheres instead of wheels and reverse butterfly doors, the Audi RSQ got to ride around Chicago in 2035, with Will Smith at the wheel – garnering a healthy chunk of screen time in the process.

 It’s testament to Tom Hanks’ acting prowess that he can carry the vast majority of Cast Away’s screen time single-handedly.
 Of course, Hanks is not marooned entirely alone on the island – he has some brands for company.

 First of all, he’s a FedEx employee, on a FedEx plane, filled with FedEx packages.
-Branding aficionados certainly have plenty of chances to fawn over the ‘hidden’ arrow in Landor Associates’ much-loved logo, as it’s almost as ubiquitous as sand on the beach he calls home.
+Branding aficionados certainly have plenty of chances to fawn over the ‘hidden’ arrow in Landor Associates’ much-loved FedEx logo (opens in new tab), as it’s almost as ubiquitous as the sand on the beach that he calls home.

 And then there’s the other main ‘character’, and probably the most-spoken single word in the whole script: Wilson, the Wilson-branded volleyball.
 While some of the other brands on the list manage to find their way into the script, not many have the privilege of being bellowed at full volume by an Oscar-winner.